Ratz-Tags/tagexplorer/README.md

 # Kink Artist Explorer

-The **Kink Artist Explorer** is a mobile-first, degrading tool for discovering NSFW artists on Danbooru based on humiliating kink tags like femdom, chastity, and sissy training.
+The **Kink Artist Explorer** is a mobile-first, degrading tool for discovering NSFW artists on Danbooru.
+The interface has been rebuilt with a modern aesthetic and improved accessibility.

 ## 💦 Features